N-M-Luna/recipe-box/README.md

 By June 18, I would like to have finished debugging all my inevitable bugs.
 If I'm done before then, I would like to use aggregation or lookups in the /recipes/search route; so the app can have filters for the recipes.

+### [June 16 Update]

+**DONE.** Set up Express server.

+**DONE.** Write /login tests, routes, and corresponding daos and models.

+**DONE.**  Write /recipe tests, routes and corresponding daos and models.

+**DONE.**  Write /menu tests, routes, and corresponding daos and models.
+(Some DAO methods can and *should* be improved.)

+**WIP.** Fix 2 failing /login tests.

+### June 11 Update

+**DONE.** Set up Express server.

+**DONE.** Write /login tests, routes, and corresponding daos and models.

+**DONE.**  Write /recipe tests, routes and corresponding daos and models.

+**DONE.**  Write /menu tests, routes, and corresponding daos and models.
+(Some DAO methods can and *should* be improved.)

+**TODO.** Fix 2 failing /login tests.

+### June 4 Update

+**DONE.** Set up Express server.

+**DONE.** Write /login tests, routes, and corresponding daos and models.

+**WIP.**  Write /recipe tests.

+**TODO.** Write /recipe routes and corresponding daos and models.

+**TODO.** Write /menu tests, routes, and corresponding daos and models.

+**TODO.** Fix 2 failing /login tests.

+## Self-evaluation

+### My approach

+My general approach to this project was based on the instructions/recommendations:

+- Brainstorm what the app will do.
+- Sketch a front end -> Determines what routes to build
+- Sketch out what the objects in the DB will look like -> Write tests ->  Write routes -> Write DAO methods

+### What I learned

+Everything back-end is new to me.
+So everything I did for this project, I learned in this course.
+The topics I thought were cool to learn were: basic authentication and authorization, server set-up, aggregation, testing and TDD.

+It was tricky to determine the "shape" of the documents in the DB before writing anything else.
+And it was frustrating to find I might need to or should change how I'm storing recipes in the DB; in particular the ingredients field.
+This change means having to re-write a lot of DAO methods, routes, and tests.

+I think that, as I gain more experience with databases, I will have a better idea of what the documents should look like.

+### My results

+This is the first piece of code I write for the back-end.
+The tests made it very clear what I needed to do throughout the project.
+And I would like to take this approach again for future personal projects.

+There are already things I know can do better and which I listed in the [Future features/Bugs](#future-featuresbugs) section.

 ## Future features/Bugs

 - Use aggregation in the user DAO methods.